-We have all seen the devastating effects of coronavirus on our communities this year – but we have also seen the strength of community spirit as people have looked out for each other.
+We have all seen the devastating effects the pandemic has had on our communities – but we have also seen the strength of community spirit as people have looked out for each other.

 - Camden Learning helps Camden’s pupils get the computers and WiFi they need to learn online at home during the pandemic.